Sgt-Hartmann/Write-ups/Archangel/README.md

 # 10. Appendix A – Proof of Concept (Full Command & Output Log)

-Let's begin by exporting the IP in the environment variable as 'target':
+Exporting the IP in the environment variable as 'target':
 ```
 export target=10.10.96.236
 ```
 ![](https://github.com/user-attachments/assets/a4d36a51-ee75-4c94-a48c-95f755da9d7d)

-And by scanning with nmap:
+Scanning with nmap:
 ```
 nmap -sC -sV $target
 ```